Spenon-dev/PSPLibDoc/README.md

 ## Credits
 A big thanks goes to
  - All original PSPLibDoc contributers
+ - All PPSSPP contributers for additional user library symbols
  - All UOFW contributers for updated 6.60 and 6.61 symbols
  - Draan for matching additional PAF NIDs
  - zecoxao for additional symbol sources from PS3 firmware